-To study the effect of the cell's emitter doping, we varied only the N_d concentration from 10^{16} to 10^{19} cm-3, while keeping the other values given in Table 1 constant.
-We chose an emitter thickness of 0.3 μ m.
-Figure 4 shows the photovoltaic parameters of the cell variations as a function of N_d doping.
-In this case, a decrease in J{cc} from 44.65 to 38.52 mA/cm2 is observed with a change in emitter doping from 10^{16} to 10^{19} cm-3.
-V{oc} increases from 0.58 to 0.63, FF also shows an increase and finally an improvement in conversion efficiency is noticed from 19.54 to 20.11% for the same doping range.
-The increase in doping allows an improvement in the conversion efficiency of the structure.
-Indeed, with the increase in doping, the lifetime of the minority carriers and the mobility increase.
+To study the effect of the cell's emitter doping, we have varied only the donor concentration (N_d) from 10^{16} to 10^{19} cm-3, while keeping the other values given in Table 1 constant.
+We chose an emitter thickness of $0.3 \ \mu m$.
+Figure 5 shows the photovoltaic parameter variations as a function of N_d .
+In this case, a decrease in J{cc} from 44.65 to 38.52 mA/cm2 is observed with a change in emitter doping from 10^{16} to $10^{19} cm^{-3}$.
+V{oc} increases from 0.58 to 0.63 V, FF also shows an increase and finally an increase in conversion efficiency is noticed from 19.54 to 20.11% for the same doping range.
 We found that the efficiency increases despite the large presence of impurities.
 These impurities are added to increase the electrical conductivity or to control the carrier lifetime.
+Therefore, an increase in doping allows an improvement in the conversion efficiency of the structure.
+Indeed, with the increase in doping, the lifetime of the minority carriers and their mobility increase.
 On the other hand, as the doping of the emitter layer increases, the potential barrier in the junction increases and the space charge area decreases.
-The increase in the barrier decreases the diffusion currents and increases the photogenerated current.
-The decrease in the space charge zone results in a decrease in the current J{cc} because this current comes from the photogenerated carriers in this zone.
-The increase in efficiency is related to V{cc} and FF [8].
+The increase in the barrier decreases the diffusion current and increases the photogenerated current.
+The decrease in the space charge zone results in a decrease of J{cc} because this current comes from the photogenerated carriers in this zone.
+The increase in efficiency is related to V{cc} and FF [12].